marcostoll/FF-Forms/readme.md

 them, the matching field instance has to be created first and passed as reference to the matches constraint of the second field.

-THe select field 'gender' has been provided with a list of valid options.
-Any select field (as well as any multi select or radio fields) come with an automatically generated options constraint using the given list of options.
+The select field 'gender' has been provided with a list of valid options.
+Any select field (as well as any multi select or radio field) comes with an automatically generated options constraint using the given list of options.

+The 'email' is not marked required but has an email pattern constraint.
+Any field constraint besides the required constraint is considered met by an empty value.
+In this case the email constraint of the 'email' field will not raise any violation if no data or an empty string was assigned to the field.
+THe same logic applies to the 'gender' field, whose option constraint will not be checked on empty values.

 The 'terms' checkbox was marked as required.
 Therefore the form would be considered invalid if a non-true value was provided for the 'checkbox' field.